joey-xyz/website/content/posts/i-built-a-website-in-21-days.md

 > 3. Buy a domain, ie: with [NameCheap](https://www.namecheap.com/)  <br>
 > 4. Register the domain, ie: with [Netlify](https://app.netlify.com/signup)  <br>
 > 5. Create a [Github](https://github.com/) account  <br>
-> 6. Sync the Gitbub to the theme with your computer’s Terminal  <br>
+> 6. Sync the Github to the theme with your computer’s Terminal  <br>
 > 7. Use a code editor like [Visual Studio Code](https://code.visualstudio.com/) (for building and debugging) to migrate content  <br>
 > 8. Accessibility testing with [PageSpeed Insights](https://pagespeed.web.dev/) or other  <br>
-> 9. ush to Github with your Terminal  <br>
+> 9. Push to Github with your Terminal  <br>
 > 10. Keep building, steps 7 onward  <br>

 This piece will focus on steps 6, 7, 8, and 9.